KiwiSaver

 Find out more about who can and can’t join KiwiSaver on the Inland Revenue KiwiSaver website.

 For most people, KiwiSaver is work-based.
-This means you'll receive information about KiwiSaver from your employer, and KiwiSaver contributions will come straight out of your pay.
+This means you'll receive information about KiwiSaver from your employer, and KiwiSaver contributions will come straight out of your regular pay.

 • If you choose to join, contributions are deducted from your pay at the rate of either 3%, 4%, 6%, 8%, or 10% (you choose the rate) and invested for you in a KiwiSaver Scheme.